flobell/task-tracker/README.md

 ## Notes
 - Task IDs are auto-incremented and unique.
 - Statuses are case-insensitive but should follow the format: `todo`, `in progress`, or `done`.
+- Task are stored in a temporary file to avoid cluttering the user's working directory

 ## Project URL